BigGriff404/WebsiteBoilerPlate/README.md

 I'm not trying to post like I know everything.
 Just that I'm doing something in general.

-The next thing I did was try to understand the console just a little better with Javascript.

 Sooner or later, I will remake this and teach myself all over again while learning Javascript!